 Outside of school and tutoring, I enjoy spending time with my wife and two kids.
 I like to watch and play sports of all kinds, but I also enjoy playing computer and video games.
 I am also an avid gardener because I like to grow my own produce.

-Heritage University - BS, Mathematics and Astronomy
+Undergraduate Degree: Heritage University - Bachelor of Science, Mathematics and Astronomy

 What is your teaching philosophy?

 I like to connect the material to the student's interests and give examples as to how these subjects are used in everyday life to create excitement about the material.